PycT/RhythmicML/doc/catalogue.md

 ###Adding a model to the tracking list
 To add a model to the tracker, User presses **the "Add" button** on the dashboard.
 A dialogue appears to select a folder, containing a model with all the accompanying files to track.
 The model inititally named after the containing folder.
 If there is already a model with such a name in hte base, a number **1** is added to the name, then checked again.
 This repeats with increasing the number until the unique name is figured.

+0. The path is checked to be already present in the database.
+If true, the according status returned, workflow stops.
 1. The record containing model name, model path and the timestamp is added to `models_table`.
 2. The record of version 0 is added to `versions_table`.
 3. The model folder is scanned recursiveliy, adding all the files found to the `files_table` (absolute paths).
+4. The `.rhml_storage` folder created within specified model directory.
+5. The initial, 0-version archive is created.

+###Managing the model files tracking and versions: see the `dashboard.md`

 ###Deleting a model from tracking list
 When User wishes to delete a model, he is prompted to input model's name to confirm deleteion.
 The deletion is irreversible.